Civicverse/Civicverse/README.md

 ## 🚀 Overview

+ The project's vision is explicitly treated as a conceptual and evolving layer, intended to guide long-term direction rather than represent a finalized or fully implemented.

+ **Civicverse** is a modular civic infrastructure built around concrete technical components, including protocols, smart contracts, backend services, and user-facing applications.
+Its governance and economic mechanisms are designed as operational layers derived from this foundation.

-**Civicverse** is considered to be an **extremely conceptual**, but grounded in real world proven tech- decentralized, non-custodial, modular, **civilian-owned and governed civic metaverse** designed to be:
+**Civicverse** aims to be a decentralized, non-custodial, modular, **civilian-owned and governed civic metaverse** designed to be:

 - 📴 Offline-first
 - 🧱 Resilient